Understanding Trade Between the United States and Haiti

 - Haiti’s total imports (according to the Central Bank of Haiti) reach over $4.5 billion during the 2018 fiscal year (exports were valued much lower at only $1.1 billion).
 This means imports represent more than 70% of goods currently sold on Haitian land.

 If you need assistance branching into the Haitian market for US exports and for goods being imported into the US from Haiti, we can help!
-Located in Miami, we have plenty of experience coordinating shipments and transport to Haiti, whether it is via ocean transport or air freight, call today for a Free Quote.
+Located in Miami, we have plenty of experience coordinating shipments and transport to Haiti, whether it is via ocean transport or air freight, call today for a quote.